dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{< video src="vids/yolov5n-pruned-quant/results_.mp4" width="700px" loop="true" autoplay="true" muted="true">}}

 ### 🚧 Conclusion

+I listed all commands I used to train all models on the [README](https://github.com/dnth/yolov5-deepsparse-blogpost) of my repo.

+Once the training is done, we have a nice visualization of the metrics on Wandb that compares the mAP.

+{{< figure_resizing src="mAP.png">}}

+From the graph, it looks like the YOLOv5-S pruned+quantized model performed the best on the mAP.
+View all of the training metrics on Wandb [here](https://wandb.ai/dnth/yolov5-deepsparse).

 {{< notice tip >}}
 In this post you've learned how to: